Jane getting to the top of the Northern Lights (5....

 Although somewhat obscured from the road there is a climbers trail that leads past a message board and up to the crag (5min)

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Flagstone:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Flagstone:

 While I was working in the Willamette national forest (summer 2003 and 2004), I climbed here a number of times, but I never learned much about the routes.
 I taught several friends of mine the joys of multi-pitch climbing on one of the "easy" and exhaustively bolted climbs on the northern slabs.
 Despite the small size of the crag, it has a great selection climbs.